openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object with the same language identifier.
 * `order`: OPTIONAL.
 An array of claims.display.name values that lists them in the order they should be displayed by the Wallet.

-Any Supported Credentials Object of Credential format `ldp_vc` MUST be processed using full JSON-LD processing.
+Any object comprising `credentials_supported` parameter of Credential format `ldp_vc` MUST be processed using full JSON-LD processing.

-The following is a non-normative example of a Supported Credentials Object of type `ldp_vc`.
+The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `ldp_vc`.

 <{{examples/credential_metadata_ldp_vc.json}}